lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-1.md

 We will need 2 additional information:

 - `UP_RECEIVER` => the address that will receive part of the tokens
-- `PERCENTAGE` => the %age of the received tokens that will be transfered
+- `PERCENTAGE` => the percentage of the received tokens that will be transfered

 ## 3 - (Optional) Create a Custom LSP7 Token